lyckligagatan/lyckligagatan.github.io/git.md

 ## Workflow

-The general workflow is:
+The general workflow in a GIT-enabled project is:

-work area  --> add to staging area --> commit  --> push to remote repository
+1. Edit files normally
+2. Add to staging area by "git add"
+3. Check progress: "git status"
+4. Commit the changed files by "git commit"
+5. Push to remote repository by "git push"

 * Work area is your normal set of files
 * You add single files or "all" (using .) to say "these files will be part of the commit"